Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 CIDVV is designed to operate across heterogeneous SIP and SS7/TDM networks without requiring new protocol extensions or persistent identity infrastructure.
-It relies on existing call routing behavior and the exchange of failure responses rather than successful call completion.
+It relies on existing call routing behavior and intentionally leverages failure responses as a signaling mechanism, using failed call attempts as evidence of number control rather than successful call completion.

 The mechanism improves resistance to Caller-ID spoofing by requiring demonstrable control of the asserted number, while remaining